spacecraftinc/nunjucks-loader/readme.md

 When using webpack resolve with the environment config and __not__ using async filters or custom extensions, the warning can be safely ignored - standard filters are still added to the environment at runtime.

-To remove the warning, pass the `quiet` option in the loader query. eg:
+To remove the warning, pass the `quiet` option in the loader options. eg:

 ```
 // file: webpack.config.js